Moody-Tunes/moodytunes/README.md

 `python manage.py runserver`

 You can load test songs into your database by loading the fixture file in the tunes app.
-You will need to run the migrations first to create the tables
+You will need to run the migrations first to create the tables.

 ```
 python manage.py migrate
 python manage.py loaddata apps/tunes/fixtures/Initial_Songs.json
 ```

-You can run a Django shell with all the project's model already imported with shell_plus
+You can run a Django shell with all the project's model already imported with shell_plus.

 `python manage.py shell_plus`

 You can run unit tests using tox.
-This will invoke the Django test runner with the settings we use for running unit tests
+This will invoke the Django test runner with the settings we use for running unit tests.

 `tox`